heroiclabs/nakama-cocos2d-x/README.md

 Nakama Cocos2d-x
 =============

-> Cocos2d-x 3.16 client for Nakama server.
+> Cocos2d-x 3.16 client for Nakama server 1.4.

 Nakama is an open-source distributed server for social and realtime games.
 For more information have a look at the [server documentation](https://heroiclabs.com/docs/).